Joseph Young (conductor): Biography

 In January 2019, Young first guest-conducted the Berkeley Symphony, as an emergency substitute conductor.
-Based on this concert, 3 months later, the Berkeley Symphony announced the appointment of Young as its next music director, effective with the 2019-2020 season, with an initial contract of 3 years.
+Based on this concert, in April 2019, the Berkeley Symphony announced the appointment of Young as its next music director, effective with the 2019-2020 season, with an initial contract of 3 years.
 This appointment marks Young's first music directorship.
 In July 2022, the Berkeley Symphony announced the extension of Young's contract as music director through the 2024-2025 season.

-From 2011 to 2013, Young was resident conductor of the Phoenix Symphony for 2 seasons and was later a conducting fellow with the Buffalo Philharmonic Orchestra for one year.
-He became assistant conductor of the Atlanta Symphony and music director of the Atlanta Symphony Youth Orchestra in 2014 and served in these Atlanta posts until 2018.

-From a family of 3 children, with a military father, Young played trumpet as a youth in South Carolina.
-His interest in conducting began at age 16, when he first stood in front of an orchestra.
-In 2004, Young received a bachelor's degree in Music Education from the University of South Carolina.
-After graduation, he taught band at D. W. Daniel High School in Central, South Carolina.
-In 2007, Young became the first recipient of the Baltimore Symphony Orchestra-Peabody Conducting Fellowship.
+In November 2024, the Berkeley Symphony announced that Young is to conclude his tenure as its music director at the close of the 2024–2025 season.

+In 2022, Young conducted the then-newly-formed Mzansi National Philharmonic Orchestra in South Africa.
+His work in contemporary music has included conducting the premiere of William Menefield and Sheila Williams' Fierce with Cincinnati Opera.
+In July 2024, Young conducted the stage premiere of Sir Paul McCartney's and Carl Davis' Liverpool Oratorio for Cincinnati Opera.